Random matrices: Itzykson--Zuber integrals

+(For $\beta=4$ the determinant should be interpreted as a product of singular values, i.e. a product where each eigenvalue is counted only once.)

 In this formulation of the matrix integral, the Haar measure $dU$ has been replaced with the flat measure $dS$.
-The resulting integral is itself of the type of eq.~\eqref{eq:zdm}, so that diagonalizing $S$ leads to an integral over its real eigenvalues, and an angular integral which is again an Itzykson--Zuber integral.
-Therefore, $\mathcal{Z}(X, Y)$ obeys the duality equation
+The resulting integral is itself of the type of Eq.~\eqref{eq:zdm}, so that diagonalizing $S=U \Lambda U^\dagger$ leads to an angular integral which is again an Itzykson--Zuber integral.
+This leads to the duality equation